Help Your Parks Grow! Support Beargrass Preserve at Cherokee Park

 Types of Tennis Courts in the Olmsted Parks

-Tennis is not only an excellent workout – it’s a lot fun.
-Tennis is a low impact sport suitable for all ages and skill levels and can be played safely during the COVID-19 pandemic.
-That’s why we have tennis courts in 10 of our Olmsted Parks throughout the East, South, and West ends of the city:
+Tennis is not only an excellent workout – it’s a lot of fun.
+Tennis is a low impact sport suitable for all ages and skill levels.

 What comes to mind when you picture a “classic” tennis court?
 You probably imagined a hard tennis court (post-tension concrete court) that you see in parks and at major tournaments.
 But if you’re a tennis superfan, you know that there are multiple surfaces with various characteristics affecting the playing style of the game: